 One disadvantage of stick welding, especially with cellulosic rods, is that it cannot weld thin rusted metals.

-Always prefer the DC+ polarity since it’s the best for deeper penetration.
+Always prefer the DC+ polarity since it offers deeper penetration.

-Can you weld rusty metal with flux-cored wire?
+Can you weld rusty metal with a flux-cored wire?

 There are two types of flux-cored wires, the self-shielded and the gas-shielded (or dual-shield).

 Self-shielded wires are the most common, and they don’t need external gas shielding.
 They are good at welding thick layers of rust.
 However, they cannot compete with the effectiveness of cellulosic stick rods.

 The popular general-purpose wire E71T-11 can offer great results because it has large amounts of deoxidizers.

 If you need the best one, then go for the E71T-14 wire, because it has the highest amounts of silicon and manganese.
 But it is a wire for single-pass welds and is hard to find.